chili-publish/grafx-documentation/docs/GraFx-Developers/grafx-studio/enduser/index.md

 ## Quick start

-On this page on Github, you can get started in no time to have your own GraFx Studio Enduser UI integrated.
+On this page on Github, you can get started in no time to have your own GraFx Studio UI integrated.

 - Define a `<div>`on your page
 ``` html